GENERATION OF METEOROLOGICAL LOADS

 Based on the set parameters, the program divides the model space into cells with a gradually densified mesh near the structure.

-Achieving accurate results, the meshing parameters must be set depending on the geometric complexity of the structure.
+To achieve accurate results, the meshing parameters must be set depending on the geometric complexity of the structure.

 RESULTS